Orwell Astronomical Society (Ipswich)

 2001

 Cleaning of the OG of the Tomline Refractor remained pending throughout much of the year [2001a, 2001b, 2001c, 2001d].
-Just prior to the open evenings in late Novemnber, the front surface of the lens was cleaned [2001e].
+Just prior to the open evenings in late November, the front surface of the lens was cleaned [2001e].

 Investigation of the RA drive unit remained pending initially [2001b].
 By mid-year, David Payne had investigated the system and concluded that the electronics associated with the infra-red (IR) controller had ceased to function and that, unfortunately, replacement parts were no longer available and a new controller would need to be built [2001c, 2001d, 2001e].